Minimization of mean-CVaR evacuation time of a crowd using rescue guides: a scenario-based approach: Numerical results

 \subsection{Implementation details and performance}

 We solve the bi-objective optimization problem for the fictional passenger terminal for $1$, $2$, $3$ and $4$ guides, with the procedure presented in Fig.~\ref{fig:algorithm_flowchart}.
 Typically, to solve an optimization problem with a GA, the algorithm parameters are tuned manually in a problem-specific manner.
-Here, we tried extensively different algorithm parameters, to assure most accurate and efficient convergence.
-We set the GA population size to $Q=40$, crossover probability to $0.85$ and mutation probability to $0.10$.
+Here, we extensively tried different algorithm parameters to assure the most accurate and efficient convergence.
+We set the GA population size, i.e., number of solutions to be evaluated in each generation, or iteration, to $Q=40$, crossover probability to $0.85$ and mutation probability to $0.10$.
 We consider the procedure to have converged when the hypervolume has not increased for $15$ consecutive generations.
-When calculating the hypervolume, as the objective values of the reference solution we use $271$ s for both ${\textrm{CVaR}}_{\alpha}$ and mean evacuation time.
+When calculating the hypervolume (recall Fig.~\ref{fig:hypervolume}), we set $271$ s as the objective function value for the reference solution for both ${\textrm{CVaR}}_{\alpha}$ and mean evacuation time.
 The reason being that, in the unguided evacuation, in Scenario $2$, the evacuation time is $271$ s, and we assume the solutions cannot have worse objective function values than that.

 The crowd simulation model is implemented in Python code.
-Some of the core parts of the code are written as Numba-decorated functions, which translates Python functions to optimized machine code at runtime.
-Numba-compiled numerical algorithms in Python can approach the speeds of C or FORTRAN \cite{numba}.
+Some of the code's core parts are written as Numba-decorated functions, which translates Python functions to optimized machine code at runtime.
+Numba-compiled numerical algorithms in Python can approach the speeds of C or FORTRAN \citep{numba}.
 The GA is implemented in Bash script that calls the crowd simulation code written in Python.
-For reproducibility, all codes are published \cite{articlecode}.
+For reproducibility, all codes are published \citep{articlecode}.
 The procedure has been run on the Aalto University high-performance computing cluster Triton.
-A single generation of the GA has been run in parallel on Triton using its computing nodes that are Intel Xeon X5650 $2.67$ GHz with $48$ GB or $96$ GB memory, and Xeon E5 2680 v2 $2.80$ GHz with $64$ GB or $256$ GB memory.
+A single generation of the GA has been run parallel on Triton using its computing nodes that are Intel Xeon X5650 $2.67$ GHz with $48$ GB or $96$ GB memory, and Xeon E5 2680 v2 $2.80$ GHz with $64$ GB or $256$ GB memory.

 Simulation of one generation takes a maximum of $10$ min.
 The algorithm converges in $27$, $34$, $58$ and $32$ generations for $1$, $2$, $3$ and $4$ guides, respectively.
 In computation time, this is approximately $4$ h $30$ min, $5$ h $40$ min, $9$ h $40$ min and $5$ h $20$ min.
 It is not surprising that when we increase the amount of guides, i.e., optimization variables, the computation time increases.
 However, with $4$ guides, the computation time decreases again.
 This could be related to the fact that there is only one Pareto-optimal solution with $4$ guides, as we will see soon.